top of page

 • Klein Matterhorn (Zermatt): 125 CHF cable car + 28 CHF lunch = 153 CHF

-These higher costs often reflect the altitude, the complexity of the transport, and the popularity of the destinations.
+These prices reflect the altitude, the effort required to build the transport systems, and the sheer popularity of these destinations.

 Best Mountain Deals for Families